carabina/Visuality/README.md

 }

 /*
- * Also, if you want to use queue with background priority, there's a ready method for this.
+ * Also, if you want to use queue with background priority, there's already a method for this.
  */

 VTDispatcher.sharedDispatcher().dispatchOnBackgroundQueueAfterTimeInterval(1.0) { () -> Void in